OHI-Science/bhi-1.0-archive/baltic2015/prep/LSP/lsp_prep.md

 6. Prepare and write csv to layers
 ----------------------------------

-TODO: plot area of mpa per country, number of MPA, and mgmt levels -&gt; why still achieving 100 even when there are many mpas that are not managed?

 TODO: bottom trawling. see Jen's prep file. rescaling: might not have a good ref point, the max could be the most recent year's value. data: hours of efforts, calculate hours/km2 use as spatial max -&gt; 1.2 x Max